nikkieverett/recipe-app/recipes/honey-garlic-salmon.md

  until fragrant. pour in the honey water and soy sauce; allow the flavours to heat through and combine. add in the lemon juice; stir well to combine all of the flavours together.

-add the salmon steaks to the sauce in the pan; cook each fillet (skin-side down if there's any skin) for 3-4 minutes or until golden while basting the tops with the pan juices. season with salt and pepper to taste (if desired).
+add the salmon steaks to the sauce in the pan; cook each fillet (skin-side down if theres any skin) for 3-4 minutes or until golden while basting the tops with the pan juices. season with salt and pepper to taste (if desired).